|Death's Head, by craww|

 A sacred fear lives in you, like static in your soul.
 You can tune it, if you try, listen for the ragged drifting signals, ghostly transmissions, lost and alone.
 Close your eyes, bear witness.
 They sound like cold air.

 Once per session, close your eyes and shiver, and receive a dread omen of coming violence– whatever is closest, and most likely.
 It's something you can sense– the roll of an armored car in the distance, the smell of smoke on the wind.
 And a single instruction, in a voice behind your own– DROP.
 RUN.
 KILL.
 This omen may not come to pass, or it may be farther away than you think.
 Interpret it as you will.

 When a peaceful situation escalates to violence, you are never caught by surprise.

-When you escalate a peaceful situation to violence, you always catch your enemies by surprise.
+If you're the one to escalate it, you always catch your enemies by surprise.

-When you try to rest, roll 1d4.
-On a 1, you must be vigilant, and cannot rest.
+To rest, roll 1d4.
+On a 1, you can't.
+Be vigilant.
 Watch the skies.

 Nothing will ever change these odds.
 There is a bone-deep dread in you where most people make their blood.